 All Missouri roads are vital to someone, whether it is a farm-to-market road carrying commodities or a rural route carrying a school bus full of our children.
-MOFB members see the needs of our transportation system.
-Our members are also sensitive to the division on funds between urban and rural Missouri.
-We believe that the current funding break down as laid out by the highway commission is fair and allows the state to address priorities.
+MOFB members see the needs of our transportation system’s needs are not being met.
+We believe that the current funding breakdown between urban and rural Missouri is fair and allows the state to address priorities in each area.